cnobles/iGUIDE/docs/pages/configinfo.rst

   This parameter is similar to the ``Read_Types`` but only indicates which reads contain genomic information rather than indexing.

+Memory Management
+"""""""""""""""""

+``demultiMB / trimMB / filtMB / consolMB / alignMB / coupleMB / processMB / reportMB``
+  Controls the amount of memory allocated to each of these processes during snakemake processing.
+While working on a server or multicored machine, these parameters will work internally to help schedule jobs.
+Each value will act as an upper limit for the amount of MB of RAM to expect the process to take, and schedule jobs appropriately using the ``--resources mem_mb={limitMB}`` flag with snakemake.
+During HPC use, these parameters can be combined with the cluster config to schedule specific memory requirements for jobs.
+Additionally, if the ``--restart-times {x}`` is used where "x" is the number of times to restart a job if it fails, then the amount of memory for the job will increase by a unit of the parameter.
+For example, if a trimming job fails because it runs out of memory, then restarting the job will try to allocate 2 times the memory for the second attempt.
+  All parameters should be in megabytes (MB).

 Demultiplexing parameters
 """""""""""""""""""""""""